SelecTree: Tree Detail

 WRA score 2, NA

 RED SILK COTTON TREE, KAPOK, COTTON TREE, RED COTTON TREE, SILK-COTTON

 Growth Rate: 24 Inches per Year.

-Leaves Palmately Compound, Green, Yellow, Partly Deciduous.
+Leaves Palmately Compound, Green, Golden or Yellow or Orange, Partly Deciduous.

 Prolific, Dark Brown Capsule, Very Large (Over 3.00 inches), fruiting in Winter or Spring.